steffen-g/lenovo-a10/README.md

   * Search, switch Window and ...
 Keys are still unchanged

 Battery:
-  * Reports to system as BAT0, charge and discharge current with changed sign, so battery plugins (e.g. from XFCE4) shows correct data)
+  * Reports to system as BAT0, charge and discharge current with changed sign, so battery plugins (e.g. from XFCE4) show correct data

 ####Building Kernel